Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/readme.md

 2. **Getting Started with GitHub Copilot**

-   a. **Setup and Start using GitHub Copilot**
+   - **Setup and Start using GitHub Copilot**
-      - i.
-Setup GitHub Copilot in VS Code
+      -  Setup GitHub Copilot in VS Code
-      - ii.
-Login with GitHub Account
+      -  Login with GitHub Account
-      - iii.
-Using GitHub Codespaces with Copilot
+      -  Using GitHub Codespaces with Copilot
-      - iv.
-Explore GitHub Copilot Features
+      -  Explore GitHub Copilot Features

-   b. **Code Generation with Copilot and Copilot Chat**
+   - **Code Generation with Copilot and Copilot Chat**
-      - i.
-Create a Python/JS based code to build a calculator
+      -  Create a Python/JS based code to build a calculator
-      - ii.
-Create a Python/JS based app to get weather data from weather APIs.
+      -  Create a Python/JS based app to get weather data from weather APIs.

-   c. **Code Refactoring & Debugging**
+   - **Code Refactoring & Debugging**

 3. **Develop an App with GitHub Copilot**

-      - a.
-Choose a Scenario (To be finalized during content development stage)
+      -  Choose a Scenario (To be finalized during content development stage)
-      - b.
-Use Copilot Chat to start a workspace
+      -  Use Copilot Chat to start a workspace
-      - c.
-Develop required features and test.
+      -  Develop required features and test.
-      - d.
-Language – Python, HTML+JS
+      -  Language – Python, HTML+JS
-      - e.
-Test and Get the App Ready.
+      -  Test and Get the App Ready.
-      - f.
-Use GitHub Copilot at each stage (create workspace, commit message, write code, generate test cases, etc.)
+      -  Use GitHub Copilot at each stage (create workspace, commit message, write code, generate test cases, etc.)

 4. **Deploy the App to Azure**

-   a.
-Develop ARM Template to deploy an app to Azure
+   - Develop ARM Template to deploy an app to Azure
-   b.
-Create GitHub Actions Pipeline with Copilot
+   - Create GitHub Actions Pipeline with Copilot
-   c.
-Create documentation using Copilot
+   - Create documentation using Copilot
-   d.
-Get the app working on Azure.
+   - Get the app working on Azure.

 5. **Using GitHub Copilot workspace, file reference, and advanced context window.**